thinkcompany/think_dev-standards/development-standards/css.md

 Unless coding a responsive design, set image dimensions using the width and height attributes of the IMG tag in the HTML source.
 If this is not possible (i.e. you do not have access to the appropriate template file) then set the dimensions using the CSS width and height properties.

 Set image presentation attributes using CSS.
 Always remove the border from images nested inside anchors.
-By default, this rule should be specified in the base CSS file.
+By default, specify this rule in the base CSS file.

 ```css